Contract clause

 Responsibilities

-- Contracting Officers: Ensure the correct clause (and Alternate I, if applicable) is included in eligible contracts and solicitations, and verify any waivers.
+- Contracting Officers: Must ensure the correct clause (basic or Alternate I) is included in applicable contracts and solicitations, and verify any waivers.

-- Contractors: Comply with the requirements of clause 52.222-36 as included in their contracts.
+- Contractors: Must comply with the requirements of 52.222-36 if the clause is included in their contract.

 Practical Implications